karol-op/Home-Assistant/README.md

 ## Lights
-There are many devices on a market you can use to implement light control to your Smart Home.
+There are many devices on the market you can use to implement light control in your Smart Home.
 I chose [Shelly](https://shelly.cloud/).
-Simply, because it's cheap and reliable, but the most important factor for me was that this switch can work with normal analog light switches, so if you don't have network connection/your Home Assistant is offline, you can still use your lights, as you did before having Smart Home.
+Simply, because it's cheap and reliable, but the most important factor for me was that this switch can work with normal analog light switches, so if you don't have a network connection/your Home Assistant is offline, you can still use your lights, as you did before having Smart Home.
 Shellies are connected through [Shelly HACS Component](https://github.com/StyraHem/ShellyForHASS).
 I also have one [Sonoff Touch](https://www.itead.cc/sonoff-touch.html) light switch.
 It looks really good.
 My Sonoff Touch is flashed with [ESPEasy](https://www.letscontrolit.com/wiki/index.php/ESPEasy).
-The only reason why I wouldn't use it in whole house was, that it doesn't fit in my electric light box.
+The only reason why I wouldn't use it in the whole house was, that it doesn't fit in my electric lightbox.

 #### My light devices: